WEARTHaptics/WEART-SDK-Cpp/README.md

 	weArtClient->AddMessageListener(calibration);
 ~~~~~~~~~~~~~

-Then, start the calibration procedure
+Then, start the calibration procedure.
+This will allow the middleware to calibrate the hand sensor offsets based on the current setup (thimbles and control device position, hand inclination, personal differences in the fingers etc..).

 ~~~~~~~~~~~~~{.cpp}
 	weArtClient->StartCalibration();
 ~~~~~~~~~~~~~

-It’s possible to get the calibration status and result from the tracker object itself, or through callbacks
+It’s possible to get the calibration status and result from the tracker object itself, or through callbacks (in the form of std::function).

 ~~~~~~~~~~~~~{.cpp}
 	// Get hand, status and result from tracking object